munificent/craftinginterpreters/book/chunks-of-bytecode.md

 1. Our encoding of line information is hilariously wasteful of memory.
-Given that a series of instructions often correspond to the same source line, a natural solution is something akin to *run-length encoding* of the line numbers.
+Given that a series of instructions often correspond to the same source line, a natural solution is something akin to [run-length encoding][rle] of the line numbers.

     Devise an encoding that compresses the line information for a